 However, unlike many similar courses, you don’t have to choose your specialism until the end of your second year – because who knows what they want to specialize in until they’ve tried it out, right?

-Find out more information on Biomedical Science courses at Bradford.
+Find out more about Biomedical Science and other courses by visiting our Clearing website.